Cavity wall: Issues

 Breathing performance; early cavity wall buildings exchange moisture readily with the indoor and outdoor environment.
 Materials used for repairs must be selected with care to not affect the materials' breathing performance.

 Cavity wall insulation installed in older buildings can create problems with moisture retention.

 Thermal mass cavity walls are thick walls.
 These help stabilize the interior environment of a building better than thinner modern walls.

 Environmental Influences: The orientation or design of a building may affect the performance of different façades on a building.
-Some walls may receive more rainwater and wind than others depending in their orientation or protection to some of the faces.
+Some walls may receive more rainwater and wind than others depending on their orientation or protection to some of the faces.

 Moisture is one of the main problems in materials weathering.